Want to watch?

-In this video, Stephen Goldblatt shares his approach to cinematography.
+In this conversation, Stephen Goldblatt shares his approach to cinematography.
 Reflecting on his experience as cinematographer on CONSPIRACY (HBO), Stephen explains how camera distance and angle can add to or diminish a character's power in a scene.
 New directors, he advises, should avoid getting involved with cameras and lenses and remain focused on the story.
 He reveals his criteria for selecting projects and tips for successfully collaborating with directors.
 And he notes that "film has its own reality - what you see isn't what you get - it's what you cut that gives you the sequence, direction, eye line" reminding us of the importance of coverage while shooting.

 Cinematographer